rewiringamerica/api_demos/rem-with-nextjs/README.md

-# REM React Demo
+# Securing API Keys with Next.js and GCP Secret Manager

-This demonstration illustrates how to use [react](https://react.dev/) to call Rewiring America's Residential Electrification(REM) API.
+This demonstration illustrates how to secure API keys.
+As an example, it uses
+Rewiring America's Residential Electrification(REM) API.
 It constructs a web page that allows users to type in their address and current heating fuel and get an estimate of how much they could save by switching to a heat pump.